So you want to start an online business – but with so many website builders to choose from, how do you know which is the right one for you?

-Should you opt for the easy versatility of Wix or go straight for the ecommerce specialist, BigCommerce?
+Should you opt for the small-business favoring versatility of Wix or go straight for the ecommerce specialist, BigCommerce?

-Here we compare these two website builders on the factors that matter – including templates, security and value for money.
+Below we compare these two website builders on the ecommerce factors that matter – including templates, security and value for money.

 Click on the following links to read the specific sections:

 When starting an ecommerce store it’s important to get online and start building a presence as soon as you can.